rawatpranjal/tweet-classification/README.md

 Interpretation/Story Telling:

-1. keywords are essential is distinguishing a general tweet from a disaster related one.
+1. keywords are essential in distinguishing a general tweet from a disaster related one.
 Problem is that this challenge is about separating tweets which already have keywords.
 So almost every single tweet in this data has some keyword that led it to being flagged.
 2. Not all keywords are the same.
 Some like 'fire' can be used both with 'festival' and 'forest'.
 But keywords like 'richter' or 'cloudburst' cannot be used in general situations.
 So just a single feature - target event rate encoding on 'keyword' can give a score of 71F.
 3. Part of Speech/Named entities matters.
 Disaster related tweets have a lot of nouns, geopolitical entities/organisations.
 They carry dates and locations, facts and figures.
 Specifics.
 While nonDisaster related tweets have a lot of pronouns 'I'/'You'/'Me' and stop words.
 4. While Sentiment-> 'objectivity' or 'subjectivity' score or positivity/negativity for the tweet from textblob should absolutely matter, it was not useful.